myloveGy/yii2-admin/README.md

 ## Documentation

-Please refer to our extensive [base config](./dosc/config.md) for more information.
+Please refer to our extensive [Module configuration description](./dosc/config.md) for more information.

 ### Routing permission control description